 - United Kingdom’s Department for International Development (DFID).

-The donors can send the money directly to the counties as conditional grants or through the national government ministries, departments and agencies (MDAs).
+The donors can send the money directly to the counties.
+These funds are usually in the form of conditional grants.
+They can also send grants to the counties through the national government ministries, departments and agencies (MDAs).

-Apart from ‘matching’ the funds, the donors may also require the counties to increase accountability mechanisms or improve the capacity of county staff in monitoring and expenditure of donor aid.
+Apart from ‘matching’ the funds, the donors may have other requirements for the counties to qualify to receive the grants.
+For example, they may require the counties to increase accountability mechanisms or improve the capacity of county staff in monitoring and expenditure of donor aid.